jenkinsci/docker/README.md

 # Setting the number of executors

-You can define the number of executors on your Jenkins controller using a groovy script.
+You can define the number of executors on the Jenkins built-in node using a groovy script.
-By default it is set to 2 executors, but you can extend the image and change it to your desired number of executors (recommended 0 executors on the controller) :
+By default it is set to 2 executors, but you can extend the image and change it to your desired number of executors (recommended 0 executors on the built-in node) :

 `executors.groovy`
 ```
 import jenkins.model.*
-Jenkins.instance.setNumExecutors(0) // Recommended to not enable executors on the controller
+Jenkins.instance.setNumExecutors(0) // Recommended to not run builds on the built-in node
 ```

 and `Dockerfile`